Agenda

 Syndicated loans vs. direct lending: Risks, opportunities and competition

-- Innovative financing structures and risks of hidden Leverage
+- Innovative financing structures and risks of hidden leverage

 -